 However, there are times where you may want to squat when you don’t have any weights to hand, and that’s where this can come in handy.
 The following provides some helpful information on how you should properly squat if you don’t have any weights.

-Additionally, it discusses some of the basics about squats., the benefits of squats and why you should practice squatting every day.
+Additionally, it discusses some of the basics of squats., the benefits of squats, and why you should practice squatting every day.
 If you want to learn how to squat properly with or without weights, move, jump, and lift weights with correct form and posture, try CrossFit.

 Sitting is bad, Squatting is good

 Sitting is not good for us.
 Being seated is not an optimal posture for our bodies and although the phrase ‘take the load off’ refers to relieving of pressure on the feet when seated, it certainly doesn’t apply our spine.